toanpn/ai-agent-platform/docs/tech_specs/frontend.md

     -   Integration with agent creation and editing workflows.
     -   Support for empty tool selection (sends empty array).
 -   **Agent File Management:**
-    -   In the "Edit Agent" screen, users can view a list of associated files.
+    -   File management is available only in the "Edit Agent" screen.
-    -   Users can upload one new file per save operation.
-The UI shows the selected file and allows it to be removed before submission.
+    -   Users can upload multiple files.
+Uploads are initiated immediately for each file upon selection.
-    -   Users can queue existing files for deletion.
+    -   Users can delete existing files.
+Deletions are executed immediately upon confirmation.
-    -   All file operations (upload, deletion) are executed atomically with the agent update via a `forkJoin` when the user saves the changes, ensuring data consistency.
+    -   The UI provides real-time feedback on the status of each file operation, including progress indicators and the ability to retry failed uploads.
+    -   File operations are handled independently from the main form submission, which now only updates the agent's metadata.
 -   **Internationalization:**
     -   Vietnamese as the default language with English support.
     -   Language selector in the application toolbar.